 To make a case for a more accessible and unifying financial currency, the stage will be ready for Daniel Disparte from the newly-established Libra Association.

-The closing of session 2 will be nothing short of interesting as the critical Jan Fleischhauer gets upfront and candid with Sepp Blatter, rising from the ashes of the controversy surrounding FIFA, the institution he helped build.
+The sit-down interview of session 2 will be nothing short of interesting as the critical Jan Fleischhauer gets upfront and candid with Sepp Blatter, rising from the ashes of the controversy surrounding FIFA, the institution he helped build.

 The Late Show and Dinner & Party